Benefits of BIM Implementation Plan

 - Maintenance monitoring.

 - Establish various BIM processes based on the collected information.
 Despite the fact that there’s a big number of possible BIM applications, it’s also important to know your limits – meaning that it’s better to calculate which tools would be the most beneficial and/or have the biggest priority for your specific project.
 After figuring that out, it’s also recommended to create a general BIM overview map for yourself, connecting different BIM appliances, their results, and the resources they need to work properly.
-For example, 3D coordination in the form of a clash detection requires several different models to be applied at once, including plumbing systems, electronic systems, and more.
+For example, 3D coordination in the form of a clash detection needs several different models to be applied at once, including plumbing systems, electronic systems, and more.
 Visualization of BIM implementation, in general, is surprisingly helpful with figuring out your next steps, as well as for deciding whether a specific BIM application is worth using or not.

 - Set up information exchange procedures and methods.
 Different methods and procedures of exchanging the information between project parties can be planned out beforehand.
 This is most commonly done in the form of a table, addressing who’s interacting with who, what’s everyone’s obligations, and so on.